MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/kernel-mode-code-signing-policy--windows-vista-and-later-.md

 # Driver Signing Policy

 > [!NOTE]
-> Starting with Windows 10, version 1607, Windows will not load any new kernel mode drivers which are not signed by the Dev Portal.
-To get started you must first [Register for the Windows Hardware Dev Center program](https://docs.microsoft.com/windows-hardware/drivers/dashboard/register-for-the-hardware-program).
+> Starting with Windows 10, version 1607, Windows will not load any new kernel-mode drivers which are not signed by the Dev Portal.
+To get your driver signed, first [Register for the Windows Hardware Dev Center program](https://docs.microsoft.com/windows-hardware/drivers/dashboard/register-for-the-hardware-program).
 Note that an [EV code signing certificate](https://docs.microsoft.com/windows-hardware/drivers/dashboard/get-a-code-signing-certificate) is required to establish a dashboard account.

 There are many different ways to submit drivers to the portal.
 For production drivers, you should submit HLK/HCK test logs, as described below.
-For testing on Windows 10 Client only systems, you can submit your drivers for [attestation signing](../dashboard/attestation-signing-a-kernel-driver-for-public-release.md), which does not require HLK testing.
+For testing on Windows 10 client only systems, you can submit your drivers for [attestation signing](../dashboard/attestation-signing-a-kernel-driver-for-public-release.md), which does not require HLK testing.
 Or, you can submit your driver for Test signing as described on the [Create a new hardware submission](../dashboard/create-a-new-hardware-submission.md) page.

 ## Exceptions